samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ### [format]

 This slot converts some expression or value according to some specified `String.Format` pattern.
-The following code will string format the number 57 making sure it's prefixed with leading zeros always ending up having at least 5 digits.
-See .Net String.Format for which patterns you can use.
+The following code will string format the number 57 to make sure it's prefixed with leading zeros, always ending up having at least 5 digits.
+See .Net String.Format method for which patterns you can use.
 The culture used will be the invariant one, unless you explicitly override the culture with a **[culture]** argument.

 ```